annaorosz/youtube_spam/README.md

 between recall and precision (another useful text classification metric).
 However, when the two values differ by a lot, it tends to be biased towards the lower value.

+Although the two final models of the youtube spam detector program achieved a similar performance (differing only by a few percentage points) upon analyzing the results further the SVM with the cosine similarity kernel performed better overall.

+It is important to note that an SVM is ideal in this problem since there are a disproportionate amount of spam instances when compared to the ham instances.
+In an SVM only the "edge-cases are regarded" and the model will be built according to these instances, so it is not a problem when one class has more instances than the other.

+However, when there is a large dataset and it is important to avoid expensive algorithms, a Naive Bayes model is ideal since it is not computationally expensive.
+It just uses statistical models to analyze and then predict.

+Furthermore, it is important to note that I would have liked to try to train a Neural Network model if I did not face time limitations.
+It would be very interesting to compare the results of such a sophisticated model to that of Naive Bayes.